 Although a small national park at 117 square kilometers (28,963 acres), many animals call the park home and it’s the destination of choice for a great many migrating herbivores.
 The park is also home to one of Kenya’s healthiest rhino populations.

 The park joins to a conservation corridor for the Athi-Kapiti plains towards the south of the park making is such a draw for wildlife.
 In addition to the iconic larger animals, there are a number of others to be found here including ostriches, baboons, gazelles, eland, impala, and a very high diversity of birds.
 Including migrants, there are around 500 different bird species found within the park boundaries making it a great place for birders.

 The park includes a rhinoceros sanctuary, which was originally set up in 1963 and become one of the most successful in Kenya.
 The Nairobi National Park is, therefore, one of the only places where visitors have an almost certain chance of seeing black rhinoceros in their natural habitat.

 Kenya’s most incredible cultural and historical attraction, the ruins are located in the village of Gedi, which is in turn near the town of Malindi.
 The ruins are the remains of a Swahili town that thrived sometime between the 13th and 17th centuries.

-The ruins were incorporated into a national park in 1948 and continues to be a very popular tourist attraction and is open until 6pm.
+The ruins were incorporated into a national park in 1948 and continue to be a very popular tourist attraction and are open until 6 pm.
 Although the town was abandoned for unknown reasons, there is now a population of guenon monkeys that have taken over the site and are known to commonly interact with tourists.